jarmokivekas/tuamk-thesis/doc/overview.md

 <!-- The USRP is capable of streaming up to 50 MSps over Gigabit Ethernet\cite{ettusN210}, which is a high enough sample rate that the entire TLE 800 DD band, which covers a 30 MHz span at 791 – 821 MHz \cite{ficoraAlloc15} can be captured by a single FFT. -->

+## Choosing the sample rate.

+What sample rate is chosen impacts the speed of scanning and the frequency resolution that are available.

+The USRP able to stream complex samples over its Gigabit Ethernet interface at rates of up to 50 MSPS at 8-bit resolution and 25 MSPS at 16-bit resolution.
+The resolution of the 16-bit samples is 14-bit is practice, which is the maximum accuracy of the ADCs used for sample acquisition.

+interface, and  25 MSPS \cite{ettusN210}

+The USRP and GNURadio ecosystems for signal processing pirmarily use IQ-sampling when representing waveforms digitally.
+The nyquist frequency for complex sampling is equal to the complex sample rate.
+Therefore in this context, passband width is often show the same value as the signal sample rate.
+In fact, passband width is often to simply as sample rate.

+The USRP's integrated FPGA processes samples at 100 MSPS

 # Discussion

+# Further development

 # Conclusion